How to Stop Masking as a Neurodivergent Person and Embrace Your True Self

 Practical Self-Care Tips for Neurodivergent Women Facing Perimenopause

 Balancing self-care during perimenopause can be tough, especially for neurodivergent women facing unique struggles.
-Shifting hormones, sensory sensitivities, and energy fluctuations may feel overwhelming, but these challenges don’t have to control your life.
-Prioritizing small, sustainable routines can make a big difference in managing both physical and mental well-being.
-The Unique Challenges of Perimenopause for…
+At first for me it truly felt like the absolute worst thing because I didn’t understand for a full year what was happening to me.
+Shifting hormones, sensory sensitivities, and energy fluctuations may feel overwhelming, but these challenges don’t have to…

 A woman in bed enjoys wine while watching TV, creating a cozy and relaxing atmosphere.